●The more budgets are cut and taxes increased, the weaker an economy becomes.

 If you are a lender to the federal government, your money is all there, right in your T-security account at the FRB.
 All of it.
 Every cent.
 So is China’s money, Europe’s money, Japan’s money – every one of those 12 trillion dollars of federal “debt,” all sit safely in FRB T-security accounts.

 And despite what the fear mongers tell you, you don’t owe a penny of it.
 Nor do your children, nor do your children’s children.
-The FRB owes it all, and it’s all there.
+The FRB owes it all, and it’s all there in T-bill accounts.

 So stop worrying about the size of the federal debt.
 Stop worrying that the U.S. Federal Reserve Bank has too many dollars on deposit.
 It’s not possible for the FRB to have too many dollars on deposit.